ibm-cloud-docs/power-iaas/ordering-direct-link.md

   <dt></dt>
   <dd>
     Select the same location as the {{site.data.keyword.powerSys_notm}}instance.
 The following table identifies the {{site.data.keyword.powerSys_notm}} instance location and the corresponding Direct Link Connection option:
+    Each region or service requires its own Direct Link Connect.
+For example, If you want to connect to the VMs in Dallas 12 region, you must order a Direct Link for Dallas 12.
+This does not allow or enable connections to the VMs in any other service with in Dallas, example Dallas 13.
+    {: note}
     <table>
       <caption>
         Table 2.
 Direct Link Connection location options